Frank Dasso

-Frank Joseph Nicholas Dasso (August 31, 1917 – June 8, 2009) was a pitcher in Major League Baseball who played for the Cincinnati Reds during the 1945 and 1946 seasons.
+Frank Joseph Nicholas Dasso (August 31, 1917 – June 8, 2009) was an American pitcher in Major League Baseball who played for the Cincinnati Reds during the 1945 and 1946 seasons.

 Early life

 Dasso was born on August 31, 1917, in Chicago, Illinois.
 He was sent to a Roman Catholic orphanage for boys when he was six years old, where a nun named Mary Rouck first got him involved in tossing around the baseball.
 He attended Chicago's Lane Technical College Prep High School, where he never lost a game during his four years there as the team's starting pitcher.
 Dasso led Lane High to the Chicago high school championship, throwing 10 strikeouts and hitting a single and triple, as he led the team to a 4–2 win over Austin High School.